Golf Outing Value… Who Are We To Decide?

 Comments immediately come from around the table about the size of last year’s event, the fact that you are now having your outing on a Friday instead of a Monday, how the golf course is actually less expensive but the dinner is $3.00 per head more because Judy insisted on double baked potatoes instead of a tray of mashed like last year.

-The old guy on the end of the table, that wasn’t at the last two meetings, but always has an opinion, is the first to bring the poor economy into the discussion and instantly everyone else leans back in their chairs and nods at the same time like a bunch of those bobble head dogs in the back window of some old guys car that just hit a pothole.
+The old guy on the end of the table, that wasn’t at the last two meetings, but always has an opinion, is the first to bring the poor economy into the discussion, regardless of how the economy is actually doing and instantly everyone else leans back in their chairs and nods at the same time like a bunch of those bobble head dogs in the back window of some old guys car that just hit a pothole.

 She quickly starts….
 “I was thinking tees, sunscreen, maybe a baseball cap with a logo on it…”